 The Quaker Who Would Be King

-Two Americans, Josiah Harlan and George Bush, conquered Afghanistan, and for centuries others who tried it got massacred.
+Two Americans, Josiah Harlan, and George Bush conquered Afghanistan, and for centuries others who tried it got massacred.
 Harlan, a Chester County Quaker farm boy with more brazenness than Alexander the Great, died in San Francisco while impersonating a physician.

-The story about shad rescuing the starving Continental Army at Valley Forge makes a wonderful story, but there's reason to think it may be fictional.
+The story about shad rescuing the starving Continental Army at Valley Forge makes a wonderful story, but there's a reason to think it may be fictional.

 Gardens for Posterity